lnabua/Food-Truck-Restaurant-Finder/README.md

      * Showing restaurant details path "/restaurants/details/:id" routes to RestaurantDetails.
 * Components:
      * RestaurantList: retrieves and displays all Restaurants.
      * RestaurantDetails: shows more information on a restaurant.
-Contains Google Maps API integration to show Google Maps address of the restaurant selected.
+Contains Google Maps API integration to show Google Maps address of the restaurant selected by using the latitude and longitude values provided in the database.
      * RestaurantCard: contains restaurant information that will be displayed in RestaurantList.
      * AddRestaurant: has form for adding and editing a restaurant's information based on the restaurant ID.
 * Service: All of the components call the *restaurant.service* CRUD methods which uses Axios to make HTTP requests and receive responses.
 The *http-common* file initializes Axios with a baseURL using *http://localhost:8080/api* (backend proxy) and headers.